D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Experiments and Analysis

-\textbf{Balancing Important Token Size ($N$) and Recent Size ($M$).} We \\ also investigates the impact of different important token sizes and recent size ratios on performance, given a fixed budget.
-This ratio determines the emphasis placed on influential tokens from a historical context (larger ratio) versus tokens from a recent context (smaller ratio).
-The results in Table~\ref{tab: ratio} suggest that important tokens reflecting global information seem to have a larger impact on performance.
+\textbf{Balancing Important Token Size ($N$) and Recent Size ($M$).} We also investigate the impact of different important token sizes and recent size ratios on performance, given a fixed budget.
+This ratio determines the emphasis placed on influential tokens from historical contexts (larger ratio) versus tokens from recent contexts (smaller ratio).
+The results in Table~\ref{tab: ratio} suggest that important tokens reflecting global information have a greater impact on performance.